Appearance

 Now, we came up with two objectives!
 We're still 50 worth away from meeting the reward value...
 But often times, this is considered close enough.
 Bounty generation is done!

-8x Wheat
+8x Wheat (50 each, 400 total)

-6x Mushroom Stew
+6x Mushroom Stew (300 each, 1800 total)

-In extreme cases, where the objective worth is still not close to the reward worth, Bountiful will aggressively continue to add objectives until it meets at least half of the reward worth.
+In extreme cases where the objective worth is still not close to the reward worth, Bountiful will aggressively continue to add objectives until it meets at least half of the reward worth.
 Generally, the only reason this would happen is if you have a couple of really big rewards and do not have objectives that are worth enough to satisfy these rewards - if you ever see more than three objectives on a bounty, you probably need some more high value objectives.